kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/standalone.md

 You can see the Pod has empty resources that means the scheduler will choose a random node to place the container of the Pod on by default

-We are ready to apply horizontal scale on this standalone.
+We are ready to apply horizontal scale on this standalone database.

 #### Vertical Scaling